-Embracing a Growth Mindset: Granting Ourselves Permission to Fail
+Embracing a Growth Mindset, Part I: Granting Ourselves Permission to Fail

 Successful people understand the importance of causality, but those who succeed in the face of extreme challenges understand how to influence it.
 As Ralph Waldo Emerson famously said, “Shallow people believe in luck or in circumstance.
 Strong people believe in cause and effect.”
 Indeed, a deep understanding of causation proves vital to successfully navigating our careers and lives in challenging times such as those brought about by the COVID-19 pandemic, and those willing to vigorously investigate causality and reflect on their own agency in it will likely experience more success than those who don’t.